bitnami/containers/containers/rails/README.md

 [![Rails Development Workspace](http://beta.codenvy.com/factory/resources/codenvy-contribute.svg)](https://beta.codenvy.com/f/?url=https%3A%2F%2Fgithub.com%2Fbitnami%2Fbitnami-docker-rails%2Ftree%2Fche)

 You can find the configuration files used on the previous link in the [Che branch](https://github.com/bitnami/bitnami-docker-rails/tree/che).
 For more information about Eclipse Che workspaces check the [official documentation](https://eclipse-che.readme.io/docs/introduction).

+## Why use Bitnami Images ?

+* Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.
+* With Bitnami images the latest bug fixes and features are available as soon as possible.
+* Bitnami containers, virtual machines and cloud images use the same components and configuration approach - making it easy to switch between formats based on your project needs.
+* Bitnami images are built on CircleCI and automatically pushed to the Docker Hub.
+* All our images are based on [minideb](https://github.com/bitnami/minideb) a minimalist Debian based container image which gives you a small base container image and the familiarity of a leading linux distribution.

 ## Introduction